hav4ik/hav4ik.github.io/articles/_posts/2021-11-25-consistency-in-deep-learning.md

 <a name="complex-environments"></a>
 ### Unsupervised Monocular Depth Estimation in Highly Complex Environments

+> Paper: [arxiv:2107.13137][depth_zhao2021]
+> Consistency type(s): Representation consistency.

-[Zhao et al. (2021)][depth_zhao2021], to improve the performance of the model in highly complex environments, combined previously described unsupervised depth estimation methods using Consistency Constraints with CycleGAN (which by itself is also a consistency-based method).
+[Zhao et al. (2021)][depth_zhao2021], to improve the performance of the model in highly complex environments, combined previously described unsupervised depth estimation methods using Consistency Constraints with CycleGAN (which by itself is also a consistency-based method and we will go through it later in this post).

 <a name="fig-depth-zhao2021"></a>
 {% capture imblock_depth_zhao2021 %}